Double Take: 'Star Wars' Fan Looks Just Like George Lucas

 HOLLYWOOD (CBSLA) — Was that George Lucas camping out on Hollywood Boulevard ahead of the premiere of “Solo: A Star Wars Story?”

 The “Star Wars” creator, sadly, was not on hand but rather a big fan of his films, Ric Peralta.
-Peralta, whose Twitter handle is @LineLucas, sports a similar salt-and-pepper hairstyle, mustache and beard.
+Peralta, whose Twitter nickname is LineLucas, sports a similar salt-and-pepper hairstyle, mustache and beard.

 Upon hearing Thursday morning that he looks a lot like George Lucas, Peralta, who was seated in a camping chair holding his daughter Eliza, chuckled.